Have you ever had the crazy idea of studying a minor language or an endangered language?

 In 2014 I decided to study Nahuatl, an endangered language from Mexico.
 When I decided to do this, it seemed like a great idea.
 But only for a moment… until I realised how much work it was going to be.
 A seemingly innocent and well meaning decision began to feel like the beginnings of a permanent headache…

-I was diving in, full speed, towards a language with few speakers (and therefore, fewer people who teach it), even less fellow learners and EVEN less learning resources.
+I was diving in, full speed, towards a language with relatively few speakers (and therefore, fewer people who teach it), even less fellow learners and EVEN less learning resources.
 If you've learnt another language before embarking in this daunting task, you'll know these are precisely the things whose existence you appreciate when learning any language!

-Studying a language with very few speakers sounds like something people in their right mind don't do.
+Studying a language with relatively few speakers sounds like something people in their right mind don't do.
 However, if you know how to do it, it can become an incredibly rewarding activity, as well as your tiny contribution towards keeping a weakening language alive.

 Believe me, I'd know.
 Learning Nahuatl was all I'm telling you and more…